 The Erector Spinae Block is an alternative approach to the paravertebral block that targets the dorsal rami, ventral rami, and rami communicantes.
 This block can be performed in the cervical, thoracic, lumbar, and sacral regions for a variety of surgical procedures.

-External Oblique Intercostal Block
+External Oblique Intercostal Nerve Blocking

 The External Oblique Intercostal Block provides reliable coverage of the upper anterolateral abdominal wall by targeting the lateral and anterior cutaneous branches of intercostal nerves T7-T10.
 The block is performed around the level of the 7th rib near the anterior axillary line.